Jitahidi/Customer_Training/material_table/README.md

 The API endpoint is a simple JavaScript object that stores the submitted training requests and employee information as arrays.
 The endpoint includes methods for Creating, Reading, Updating and Deleting (CRUD) data.
 The application also includes various helper functions and styling files to customize the appearance and functionality of the web application.
 Overall, the Employee Training Request Form is a comprehensive web application that allows users to submit training requests and manage employee information in an efficient and user-friendly manner.

+Back-end Summary:

+The code provides a web application for managing training requests through a RESTful API.
+The application uses ASP.NET Core for handling API requests, Entity Framework for interacting with the PostgreSQL database, and a well-structured data model to represent the training request entities.

 # Getting Started with Create React App